 Investment Banking Roles and Responsibilities Video

-So let’s talk about the bottom of the food chain.
-Who is the analyst, and what is the typical profile?
-So analyst; the analyst is someone basically whose main role is to create financial models, do company valuations, comparable comps, relative valuations like Price to earnings ratioPrice To Earnings RatioThe price to earnings (PE) ratio measures the relative value of the corporate stocks, i.e., whether it is undervalued or overvalued.
+The analyst is someone basically whose main role is to create financial models, do company valuations, comparable comps, relative valuations like Price to earnings ratioPrice To Earnings RatioThe price to earnings (PE) ratio measures the relative value of the corporate stocks, i.e., whether it is undervalued or overvalued.
 It is calculated as the proportion of the current price per share to the earnings per share. , PBV ratioPBV RatioPrice to Book Value Ratio or P/B Ratio helps to identify stock opportunities in Financial companies, especially banks, and is used with other valuation tools like PE Ratio, PCF, EV/EBITDA.
 Price to Book Value Ratio = Price Per Share / Book Value Per Share , etc., do some hardcore data punching.
-So something, as you know, creates a model from scratch, populate the historical, do some industry research, do some due diligence, create IB pitch books.
-So essentially, the analyst’s role is all about, you know, getting your hands dirty and someone who is is just a graduate, let’s say in history, or it may be financed is kind of eligible for this kind of a job.
+The person is in charge of creating a model from scratch, populating the historical data, doing some industry research, carrying out some due diligence, creating IB pitch booksCreate IB Pitch BooksPitch Book is an information layout or presentation used by investment banks, business brokers, corporate firms, and others to provide potential investors with the firm's main attributes and valuation analysis, which helps them decide whether or not to invest in the client's business.
+A pitch book is also known as Confidential Information Memorandum, which is used by the firm's sales department to help them sell products and services to a client..
+So essentially, the analyst’s role is all about, you know, getting your hands dirty and someone who is just a graduate, let’s say in history, or it may be financed, is kind of eligible for this kind of a job.

-So what is the role of a managing director?
-The managing Director is basically someone like a father.
-Now his responsibility is to develop ultimate relationships assume that a managing director is highly networked would be attending conferences, would be meeting clients, you know, debating and discussing things about valuations and going to high-level meetings and managing directors may focus on one of the industries and develop relationships with the management and obviously his primary role is to bring business to the company.
-So he is the one who is at the top, and he is handling the part where the sales of the business come from the investment bank.
+The managing director is the guardian of the firm.
+The responsibility of the person is to develop ultimate relationships assume that a managing director is highly networked and would be attending conferences, would be meeting clients, debating and discussing things about valuations and going to high-level meetings and managing directors may focus on one of the industries and develop relationships with the management.
+MD’s primary role is to bring business to the company.
+This person is the one at the top, who handles the part where the sales of the business come from the investment bank.

 Investment Banking Front Office, Middle Office or Back Office

-Now, what is Middle Office, and who comes in between?
-So when we talk about investment banking structure, something like the risk management team they come in Middle Office.
-What is the role of the Middle Office?
-The middle office’s key role is actually to interact with the Front Office guys and to ensure that they do not engage in any set of activities that you know out of compliance or probably the risks are too much for the investment bank to take.
-So in order to check the work associated with the Front Office, Middle Office actually the people employed here actually does the risk assessment related to it.
-So all the controls and procedures, finance control guys, even the compliance, the strategy guys all of them actually come here, and they work as a part of the Middle Office, then this brings us to the last thing that works on the Back Office.
+The middle office’s key role is to interact with the Front Office guys and ensure that they do not engage in any set of activities that are out of compliance or probably the risks are too much for the investment bank to take.
+The middle office checks the work associated with the front office.
+They are the people employed to conduct risk assessment related to the available investment options.
+So, all the controls and procedures lie in their hands.
+The finance control people, even the compliance executives, strategists- all work here in the middle office.

-So Back Office are those guys who do not interact with the clients.
-So you can say that the IT guys or the technology guys.
-They are the ones who would be considered to be working in a Back Office in an investment bank.
-The reason being that they are not interacting with the clients it’s just nomenclature, so I don’t worry about you know why IT guys are you know classified as Back Office think of whether are they facing the real clients, if no then they could be either classified as Middle Office or Back Office.
-Also, the operations guys, operation employees who are you know helping out in terms of the smooth functioning of the business or the investment bank, can be classified as Back Office employees.
-With this, I hope that you have probably understood what the Investment banking roles and responsibilities of individual functions within an investment bank are.
+Back office has those who do not interact with the clients.
+They are the IT guys or the technology guys.
+They are the ones who would consider working in a Back Office in an investment bank.
+The reason is that they are not interacting with the clients.
+They are the operations guys, helping out in terms of the smooth functioning of the business or the investment bank, can be classified as Back Office employees.